wiktoriaa/RE-for-beginners/CONTRIBUTING.md

 Worry?
 ------
 Do not worry to write me about any mistakes you found, even if you are not very confident.
-I'm writing for beginners, after all, so beginners' opinion and comments are crucial for my job.
+I'm writing for beginners, after all, so beginners' opinions and comments are crucial for my job.